 Weather and Snow Report:

 Mountain weather changes very quickly.
 To ensure you are safely equipped for the day, make sure you check the full mountain report before you travel to Coronet Peak.

 The Coronet Peak Snow Report is published early every morning and updated throughout the day as conditions change.
-The snow report is also available in print from most accommodation providers and retailers in Queenstown, and broadcast on radio stations in most South Island main centres each morning.
+The snow report is also available in print from most accommodation providers and retailers in Queenstown and broadcast on radio stations in most South Island main centers each morning.